Six months with the first semi-mainstream sex robot for men.

 A rough start getting things to sync up

-The FeelConnect page on the iTunes app store says that FeelConnect will work with any iPhone, iPad, or iPod touch with iOS 6.0 or later, but for whatever reason, I never could get the content on FeelMe.com, the only official source of interactive content for the Launch at the time this article was written, to cause the Launch to move via my iPhone 5 running iOS 8.3.
-(Look, I’ve been busy.
-Keep reading once you’re done laughing and shaking your head.)
+The FeelConnect page on the iTunes app store says that FeelConnect will work with any iPhone, iPad, or iPod touch with iOS 6.0 or later, but for whatever reason, I never could get the content on FeelMe.com, the only official source of interactive content for the Launch at the time this article was being written, to cause the Launch to move via my iPhone 5 running iOS 8.3.
+(Yes, it was an old phone.
+Look, I’ve been busy.
+Keep reading once you’re done rolling your eyes.)
 The Launch would sync with my phone and everything registered, but it would not cause movement.
 FeelConnect will control multiple devices, not just the Launch, and I was able to get our We-Vibe 4+ to sync to the FeelMe.com content without a hitch, so there was something about the the combo of my phone and the Launch that just wasn’t working with the app.
 After wasting a couple of evenings trying to get it to work, I borrowed my wife’s iPhone 6 running iOS 10 and finally got the Launch moving by way of the content.
 So the next day I upgraded my phone.
 I guess the promise of a better behaving sex robot is what it takes to get me to upgrade my smartphone.

 The firmware that made me go soft